cordcallahan/Latin102Callahan/translation3.md

 **D. Translation**
 Hercules cleaned the manure from the stall of King Augeas in one day, for the greater part while Juppiter was helping; By letting the river in, he washed all the manure.
 He brought back the bull alive, with whom Pasiphae had slept, out of Crete to Mycenae.
-Hecules killed King Diomedes of Thrace and his four horses, who used to feed on human flesh, together with his slave Abderum; and the names of the horses were Podargus, Lampon, Xanthus, and Dinus.
+Hecules killed King Diomedes of Thrace and his four horses, who used to feed on human flesh, together with his slave Abderus; and the names of the horses were Podargus, Lampon, Xanthus, and Dinus.